kedar2/kedar2.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year math PhD student at UCLA advised by [Guido Montúfar](https://www.math.ucla.edu/~montufar/).
+I am a fourth year math PhD student at UCLA.
+My advisor is [Guido Montúfar](https://www.math.ucla.edu/~montufar/).
 I'm interested in deep learning theory, and particularly in determining when and why neural networks optimize and generalize well.
-My recent work has been on characterizing benign overfitting under relaxed data assumptions, and understanding the loss landscape and initialization of neural networks.
+My recent work characterizes benign overfitting under relaxed data assumptions, and studies the loss landscape and initialization of neural networks.
 I am also interested in graph neural networks (GNNs).
 Some of my past work focused on alleviating the issues of oversquashing and oversmoothing in GNNs using spectral properties of the underlying graph.
-Before coming to UCLA, I completed my undergraduate degree in mathematics at Penn State.
-My résumé is available [here](Resume.pdf).

 <h1> News </h1>
-10/2024: Two of our papers, [Benign overfitting in leaky ReLU networks with moderate input dimension](https://arxiv.org/abs/2403.06903) and [Bounds for the smallest eigenvalue of the NTK for arbitrary spherical data of arbitrary dimension](https://arxiv.org/abs/2405.14630), were accepted to [NeurIPS 2024](https://neurips.cc/)!
+10/2024: Two of our papers, [Benign overfitting in leaky ReLU networks with moderate input dimension](https://arxiv.org/abs/2403.06903) and [Bounds for the smallest eigenvalue of the NTK for arbitrary spherical data of arbitrary dimension](https://arxiv.org/abs/2405.14630), were accepted to [NeurIPS 2024](https://neurips.cc/).

 06/2024: This summer I will be a quantitative research intern at [SIG](https://www.sig.com/).